Hungarian Chocolate Biscuits

 Caster Sugar

-Biscuits need a bit of sweetness and these Hungarian Chocolate Biscuits are no exception.
-Caster sugar is preferable over Granulated in most baking, due to it’s finer texture.
+Biscuits need a bit of sweetness, and these Hungarian Chocolate Biscuits are no exception.
+Caster sugar is preferable over Granulated in most baking, due to its finer texture.
 You could try swapping for Golden Caster sugar for a more caramelised flavour.

 Butter or Block Margarine